tillnagel/unfolding/tutorials/markers-simple.md

 As the names suggest, a `LineMarker` connects two or more locations with a line, a `PolygonMarker` draws a closed polygon.
 Both are shape markers handling a list of locations, having a centroid, and providing hit test methods.

 For more complex markers with many locations it might be useful to load them from a geo-data source.
 Check out our [Markers & Data tutorial](markers-data-geojson.html) for this.

+And to repeat, you can also extend SimpleLinesMarker (<a href="https://github.com/tillnagel/unfolding/blob/master/examples/de/fhpotsdam/unfolding/examples/marker/custom/MyLinesMarkerApp.java">example</a>) or SimplePolygonMarker (<a href="https://github.com/tillnagel/unfolding/blob/master/examples/de/fhpotsdam/unfolding/examples/marker/custom/MyPolygonMarkerApp.java">example</a>) for further customization, or to implement own behaviour.

 ## Selecting a marker